Nelson Stepanyan: Memory

 In the Soviet Union, four statues were dedicated to him: one in Yerevan, the second in Liepāja, the third in Stepanakert and the last in his hometown of Shusha.
 The statue in Liepāja was going to be destroyed by the order of the new independent Latvian authorities, but was rescued by the Russian Navy.
 Located in Liepāja until the mid-1990s, it was transported to Kaliningrad and is now placed near the Baltic Fleet Naval Aviation headquarters in Kaliningrad, Russia.
 During the Soviet era, a large fishing trawler and Pioneer detachments were named after him.
 Both the Soviet Union and Armenia issued postage envelopes and stamps with his image on them.
 On 8 May 2011, the eve of the 66th anniversary of the victory in the Great Patriotic War, Stepanyan was included on a monument in Ulyanovsk dedicated to pilots who were Heroes of the Soviet Union.
 He also has streets named after him in Sevastopol and Feodosiya and schools named after him in Yerevan and Kirovabad.
-The statue in Shusha has been destroyed by the Azerbaijani government following the 2020 Nagorno-Karabakh war.
+It is alleged by some Armenian media that the statue in Shusha has been destroyed by the Azerbaijani government following the 2020 Nagorno-Karabakh war.